 Accredited education and learning

 Click the link to complete an online education module on what healthcare professionals need to know about recognising the red flags for spinal muscular atrophy and when to refer to a specialist.
-This learning module has been accredited by the RACGP as a QI&CPD CPD (Cat.
-2) Activity (2 points) and is suitable for general practitioners, practice nurses, obstetricians, fertility specialists, general paediatricians and maternal child health nurses.
+This learning module is an RACGP-approved CPD activity under the RACGP CPD Program and is suitable for general practitioners, practice nurses, obstetricians, fertility specialists, general paediatricians and maternal child health nurses.

 Know the signs

 Spinal muscular atrophy (SMA)

 SMA type 2

 SMA type 3

 Treatment and management of SMA

 Click to view